Consider Low Flow Plumbing

 The US Geological Survey reports that on average, each person uses about 80-100 gallons of water per day, for indoor home uses.
 The largest use of household water is to flush the toilet, and after that, to take showers and baths.
 That is why, in these days of water conservation, we are starting to see toilets and showers that use less water than before.

-"The general consensus," said Linda, "is that less than 50 gallons a day is an excellent water usage average.
-Any consumption greater than 80 gallons a day allows for ample room for improvement with a low flow plumbing system."
+Less than 50 gallons a day is an excellent water usage average.
+Any consumption greater than 80 gallons a day allows for ample room for improvement with a low flow plumbing system.

 To most accurately gauge your water consumption, it is best practice to record multiple water meter readings, and then take the average in order to reduce the effect of outliers.